 Alopecia can cause sudden hair loss in patches, which are not noticeable or can cause hair loss on a large scale.
 Affected hair is not limited to scalp hair and can include eyebrows, eyelashes, beard, and even body hair.
-To identify the best treatment for alopecia, a deep understanding of the main causes of alopecia is necessary.
+To identify the best treatment for alopecia, a deep understanding of the main causes and symptoms of alopecia is necessary.

-What is the cause of Alopecia?
+What Is the Main Cause of Alopecia?

 Having an unknown root, Alopecia is an autoimmune disease.
 Normally, the immune system helps the body stay healthy as it attacks foreign, threatening invaders in the body.
 However, in cases experiencing auto-immune sicknesses, the immune system shows unusual behaviors and attacks body parts.

 For unidentified reasons, the immune system starts to attack hair follicles (hair on the scalp, beard, or body hair) by mistake, which weakens their functionality and eventually causes hair fall.
 Scientists claim that alopecia can root in genetic heritage and families with a line of history are more vulnerable to alopecia.
 Some also blame environmental factors for causing this problem.
 Its affected area can be limited to an unnoticeable spot or capture the entire body.